 - phlebotomy

 - yellow fever vaccine

 - travel advice, and

-- chicken pox vaccine.
+- flu vaccine (walk-in service).

 The patient care records were comprehensive and included patients' consents, assessments and medical histories, and treatments and procedures agreed and provided.
-Consent included keeping records of patients' GPs, emergency/next of kin contact details, and consent to share information with other healthcare professionals.
+Consent included keeping records of patient' GPs, emergency/next of kin contact details, and consent to share information with other healthcare professionals.
 The patient care records also included details of medicines used such as expiry dates and batch numbers.
 We saw from the records we reviewed that the medicines administered were all in date.